CiscoDevNet/webex-meetings-python-samples/README.md

         Select the sample you wish to run, e.g. 'Python: Launch sampleFlow.py`

-    1. See the comments in the individual samples for additional sample-specific setup/launch details
+    1. See comments in the individual samples for additional sample-specific setup/launch details

-    1. Click the green Launch button
+    1. Click the green **Start Debugging** button